Tim Tierney

 Timothy A. Tierney (born October 16, 1974) is the Ottawa city councillor of Beacon Hill-Cyrville Ward.
 He won the ward in the 2010 Ottawa municipal election, defeating the incumbent Michel Bellemare in a narrow contest.
-In the 2014 Ottawa municipal election Tierney won in a landslide with 82% of the vote.
+In the 2014 Ottawa municipal election Tierney won with 82% of the vote.
+In the 2022 election, he also won with 82% of the vote.

+Early life and career

 Tierney has lived in the Beacon Hill North neighbourhood since 1995.
 Prior to being elected, he served as the president of the Beacon Hill North Community Association, where he played an integral part in keeping Colonel By Secondary School open during the Ottawa East Secondary Accommodation Study in 2008 and 2009.

+Political career

 Tierney's past political involvement included working on the Rainer Bloess Liberal nomination campaign in 2009 in Ottawa-Orleans and many other campaigns including Gerard Kennedy, Paul Martin, and Terry Kilrea.

 Tierney is the chair of the Information Technology Sub-Committee and a member of the Transit Commission, Transportation Committee, Ottawa Public Library Board, Ottawa Community Housing, and Pineview Municipal Golf Course Board of Management.
 He is also a longtime board member of the Gloucester Centre Minor Hockey Association, currently serving as vice president.

-In 2012, Tierney was elected to the Federation of Canadian Municipalities board of directors.
+In 2012, Tierney was elected to the Federation of Canadian Municipalities board of directors and is currently the third vice-president.

+In 2021, Tierney leaked a confidential memo related to a sinkhole lawsuit on how the City of Ottawa was planning to sue its insurers for the Confederation Line project.
+Tierney told council colleagues that he'd been "careless," but said he didn't share the information intentionally.
+Tierney faced no sanction.

+Tierney endorsed Bonnie Crombie in the 2023 Ontario Liberal Party leadership election.